4.8. Spectrum Classes

 999886.86...

-Read section Rendering a RenderImage for details on rendering images, rendering spectra is done in a similar way.
-Analogously to rendering a source image, we can render a spectrum with source_spectrum and by providing a source_index parameter (default to zero).
+Read section Rendering a RenderImage for details on rendering images.
+Rendering spectra is done in a similar way.
+Analogously to rendering a source image, we can render a spectrum with source_spectrum and by providing a source_index parameter (the default is zero).
 With a raytracer object RT, a source spectrum from source 1 is rendered with:

 spec = RT.source_spectrum(source_index=1)